If you encounter difficulties or problems with Connector/ODBC,

 Also, before posting the bug, check the MyODBC mailing list archive at http://lists.mysql.com/myodbc.

-If you are unable to find out what is wrong, the last option is
+If you are unable to find out what's wrong, the last option is

-have access to the files you upload, and we are very discreet
+Only MySQL engineers have access to the files you upload, and we

 If you can create a program that also demonstrates the problem, please include it in the archive as well.

-If the program works with another SQL server, include an ODBC log file where you perform exactly the same SQL statements so that we can compare the results between the two systems.
+If the program works with another SQL server, you should include an ODBC log file where you perform exactly the same SQL statements so that we can compare the results between the two systems.